-Impairment of property, plant and equipment and investment properties
+Impairment of building and shop units included in property, plant and equipment and investment properties

-The Group regularly evaluates the carrying amount of the property, plant and equipment and investment properties to determine if events have occurred that would require an adjustment to its carrying amount.
-The valuation of the property, plant and equipment and investment properties is reviewed based on events and changes in circumstances that would indicate that the carrying amount of the property, plant and equipment and investment properties might not be recovered.
-In assessing the recoverability of the property, plant and equipment and investment properties, the Group reviews certain indicators of potential impairment such as reported sale and purchase prices, market demand and general market conditions.
-If an indication of impairment is identified, the need for recognising an impairment loss is assessed by comparing the carrying amount of the property, plant and equipment and investment properties to the higher of the fair value less cost to sell and the value-in-use.
+The Group regularly evaluates the carrying amount of the building and shop units included in property, plant and equipment and investment properties to determine if events have occurred that would require an adjustment to its carrying amount.
+The valuation of the building and shop units included in property, plant and equipment and investment properties is reviewed based on events and changes in circumstances that would indicate that the carrying amount of the building and shop units included in property, plant and equipment and investment properties might not be recovered.
+In assessing the recoverability of the building and shop units included in property, plant and equipment and investment properties, the Group reviews certain indicators of potential impairment such as reported sale and purchase prices, market demand and general market conditions.
+If an indication of impairment is identified, the need for recognising an impairment loss is assessed by comparing the carrying amount of the building and shop units included in property, plant and equipment and investment properties to the higher of the fair value less cost to sell and the value-in-use.